Kansas State Wildcats football: Kansas

+Missouri

+Separated by 245 miles, these bordering state rivals have played 99 times dating back to their first meeting in 1909.
+The schools were members of the old Big Eight Conference from 1928 to 1995 and the modern Big 12 Conference from 1996 to 2011.
+After Missouri left the Big 12 to join the Southeastern Conference in 2012, the annual rivalry went on hiatus.
+However, on November 16, 2017, the teams agreed to a home-and home series in 2022 and 2023.
+As of January 2025, there are no future plans for the teams to meet again.

 Nebraska

 Kansas State and Nebraska were conference rivals for almost a century, from 1913 to 2010.
 With only 135 miles separating the two schools, they were the closest cross-border rivals in the Big 8 and Big 12 conferences.
 The two schools played for the first time in 1911, and then played every year from 1922, making it one of the longest uninterrupted series in college football, until Nebraska moved to the Big Ten Conference in 2011.

 All-time, Nebraska leads the series 78–15–2.
-Kansas State lost 29 consecutive games to Nebraska, lasting from 1969 to November 14, 1998, when No. 1 Kansas State beat No. 11 Nebraska 40–30.
-The record between the two schools after that game was more even with Kansas State going an improved 4–8 in the last 12 years Nebraska was in the Big 12.
+Kansas State endured a 29-game losing streak against Nebraska from 1969 until November 14, 1998, when No. 1 Kansas State defeated No. 11 Nebraska 40–30.
+Following that victory, the series became more competitive, with Kansas State posting a 4–8 record over the final 12 years that Nebraska competed in the Big 12.

 The 1939 contest between the two teams was televised in Manhattan, becoming only the second televised college football game.
 The 1992 contest was played in Tokyo, Japan, as the Coca-Cola Classic.

+Oklahoma

+Kansas State also has a rivalry with Oklahoma.
+The series between the border rivals was first contested in 1908 and has been played 103 times.
+Oklahoma has dominated K-State for most of the history of the rivalry, including winning 32 in a row over the Wildcats from 1937 to 1968.
+Oklahoma went 54–2 against Kansas State from 1937 to 1992.
+However, the series has been much more competitive since the early 1990s.
+The Wildcats won five in a row from 1993 to 1997 and have won 11 games over the Sooners since 1993 compared to Oklahoma's 14 wins over the same time span.
+The teams were members of the old Big Eight Conference together from 1928 to 1995 and the Big 12 Conference from 1996 to 2023.
+However, the Sooners will be leaving the Big 12 for the Southeastern Conference in 2024, and there are currently no future meetings scheduled.
+The all-time series record currently stands at 77–22–4 in favor of Oklahoma.